JohnySpice/Array-converter/Readme.md

 ### `convert(array)`

-Returns a String with comma separated collapsed sequences of numbers.
+Returns a Promise resolves with String of comma separated collapsed sequences of numbers.